 {"id":"123","title":"The Movie 2","description":"Sequel of the legendary The Movie","director":"Foo Bars"}

-Once the data is serialized, it can used for storing or transferring.
-In our examples in Chapter 2, we used JSON format for sending and receiving the data between our microservices.
-Some common use cases of serialization include the following:
+Once the data is serialized, it can stored or transferred between services, even if they are written in different languages.
+In addition to data communication, serialization can be used for different other purposes:

 Store configuration: You can define your service settings using serialization formats, such as JSON, and then read them in your service code.

 Store records in a database: Serialization formats are frequently used for storing arbitrary data in databases.
-For example, key-value databases require encoding entire record values into byte arrays, and developers often use serialization to encode and decode these record values.
+For example, key-value databases store records as strings or byte arrays, and developers often use serialization to encode and decode these record values.

 Logging: Application logs are often stored in JSON format, making them easy to read for both humans and various applications, such as data visualization software.